Galswintha: History

 Three days after Galswintha was murdered, Chilperic married Fredegund.
-Galswintha's untimely death aroused the enmity of her sister Brunhilda; it also set Chilperic's brother Sigebert (Brunhilda's husband) against him and Fredegund, bringing about forty years of conflict between the Frankish kingdoms of Austrasia and Neustria—a veritable Merovingian civil war.
+Galswintha's untimely death aroused the enmity of her sister Brunhilda; it also set Chilperic's brother Sigebert, as Brunhilda's husband, against him and Fredegund, bringing about 40 years of conflict between the Frankish kingdoms of Austrasia and Neustria—constituting something of a civil war among the Merovingians.
 When Chilperic was murdered in 584, Brunhilda's anger remained unassuaged, and the conflict following Galswintha's murder continued until Fredegund's death in 597.
-Beyond this, the result of such antipathy was a three-generation-long feud that essentially "wrecked the Merovingian family" and contributed to the death of ten kings from its line.
+Beyond this, the result of such antipathy was a three-generation-long feud that, in the words of Geary, "wrecked the Merovingian family" and contributed to the death of ten kings from its line.

+Legacy

 Galswintha remains listed in modern genealogical charts demonstrating the links between the Visigothic kingdoms and the Byzantine Empire.

-Commemoration in Verse
+In verse

 The Late Latin poet Venantius Fortunatus wrote a long commemorative poem (Carmina VI.5) in honour of Galswintha, (Note: English translation by Judith George, in Venantius Fortunatus: Personal & Political Poems (Liverpool: Translated Texts for Historians, 1995), pp. 40–50.) constituting a eulogy of sorts that presented her as a saintly figure and the acts of betrayal and murder within Chilperic's domain as an offense to God himself.